 What is the best area to visit?
-As we were planning to go on a warm spring day, we wanted to make sure that there was some where to stop for some lunch and drinks along our walk.
+As we were planning to go on a warm spring day, we wanted to make sure that there was somewhere to stop for some lunch and drinks along with our walk.
 We also wanted a trail that was a good distance to walk and offered different terrains as Yianni loves to jump streams, run up and down hills and investigate the different smells.

 Several local councils have issued Dog Control Orders that apply to you and your dog when walking in and around the area.
-There are Forest Keepers which are special constables and they are empowered to enforce both the byelaws and dog control orders.
+There are Forest Keepers which are special constables and they are empowered to enforce both the bylaws and dog control orders.

 When walking your dog in any part of the Forest that is in the following boroughs, you must: